 Iron deficiency is common whether or not a person is on a gluten-free diet, but taking iron without appropriate monitoring can be dangerous.

 The recommended daily intake for adults is based on age and ranges from 8-18mg per day.
 Tolerated upper limits are 45mg per day.
-Supplementation beyond the daily recommended amount should be under medical supervision and should not be undertaken without evaluating the baseline level.
+Supplementation beyond the daily recommended amount should be under medical supervision and not be undertaken without evaluating the baseline level.

 Food sources of iron include liver, beef, chicken, fortified cereals, beans, lentils, spinach, and molasses.

 Vitamin A is necessary for normal vision, organ and immune function, and reproduction.
 Toxicity can cause serious symptoms.